webignition/bas-spec/docs/tutorial-test-suite.rst

 The input field (``.gLFyf.gsfi``) and submit button (``.FPdoLc.VlcLAe input[name=btnK]``) are identified here with CSS selectors.
 Page elements can also be identified with XPath and, more robustly, with page model element reference.
-The tutorial on identifiers goes into more depth.
+The :doc:`tutorial on page models </tutorial-page-model>` goes into more depth.

 The ``assertions`` section lists one assertion to verify that the page ``<title>`` is as expected.
-We could also verify that ``browser.url`` but in this case the page title suffices.
+We could also verify that ``browser.url`` is correct but in this case the page title suffices.
 The fewer assertions needed to verify the browser state the faster your tests will complete.

 .. _YAML: https://en.wikipedia.org/wiki/YAML/